-The Bill was introduced to Parliament the week of 13 February 2017.
+The Children and Young People Safety Bill was introduced to Parliament in February 2017.
 You can see the Bill on the South Australian Legislation website.

 The Bill will underpin South Australia's child protection system and will offer children stronger protection and a voice in decisions that directly affect their future.